chiois

 At TaoKan

 The legend says that TaoKan was one of the first Chinese restaurants in Paris.
-It hasn't lost its charm and still holds its place in lists like this one.
-On the menu, you'll find tasty classics with that little extra touch!
+It hasn't lost its reputation and still holds a spot on lists like this one.
+The menu features delicious classics with that little extra something!

 Voir cette publication sur Instagram